evenluo/ENMaskedPopOver/README.md

 ## Usage

-Automatically calculates the relative position, determine where is the arrow and the orientation.
+Automatically calculates the relative position, determine location and orientation of the arrow.

 ``` Objective-C
 // in ViewController.m